 Extreme Couponing: How to Realistically Save On Your Grocery Bill!

 Buy in quantity when a product is cheap.
-Note that we show you when the price is at a stockpile price by using this symbol: The picture above is some of the items I always have in my stockpile that I have bought at stockpile prices or received for free.
+Note that we show you when the price is at a stockpile price by using this symbol:

 Under $1:Cereal